Darkman II: The Return of Durant: Reception

-Critical response

 One Rotten Tomatoes, the film holds a 48% approval rating based on 23 reviews, with the consensus summarizing: "Without the gothic melodrama and berserk wit of its predecessor, Darkman II: The Return of Durant struggles to rise above its made-for-video roots despite flashes of fun and admirable cinematic ambition."

 TV Guide gave the film two stars out of five and said, "without the hyperbolic style of Raimi [and his] sustained visual dazzle—here supplied mainly in flashbacks—Darkman, well, pales."
 Richard Scheib of Moria Reviews was similarly unimpressed, writing that "on the whole, it is an entirely average effort" and "director Bradford May gives it the frustratingly banal look of a made-for-TV movie."
 He also rated it a two out of five.
 Hock Teh of IGN rated the film five out of ten and assessed that "Darkman II lost the comic book experience present in the first movie and in its place is a straight-up action flick with some major plot holes."

 Ian Jane of DVDTalk was more positive, judging that "[p]layed with slightly more serious intent than its predecessor, Darkman II isn't bad for a low budget sequel."